syzkrash/skol/docs/std.md

   Returns `*` if the given value is truthy.
 Except values equal to 0 and `/` itself, every value is truthy. (this includes empty arrays and strings!)

+## Input & Output

+* `$print msg/str`

+  Prints the given string to standard output with a newline at the end.